guillem72/IEEEtaxonomy2rdf/README.md

 to the IEEE part.
 3. Then use index.php, instead of the test file ultra_mini.txt put your file.
 4. The result will be in **resources** as **ieeeTaxonomyOWL.owl**.
+5. If there are some spaces in the end of some words (the last in the original pdf) it is possible to remove them select these spaces in a term and delete all them with geany or other editor.